mjjs/Nvdfetch/README.md

 Currently Nvdfetch works only on Windows 7, 8.* and 10.

 ## Todo
-* Add automatic mode which determines the system's GPU and OS version without asking the user
+* Add automatic mode which determines the system's GPU and OS version without required input from the user
 * Add ability to download a newer driver (manually or automatically)
 * Support for other operating systems(?)